Locations:

 When will I get the results of a cortisol test?

-Cortisol test results may take one to five days, depending on the healthcare provider and lab.
+It may take one to five days to get your cortisol test results.
+It depends on your healthcare provider and lab.

 What do cortisol test results mean?

-The outcome of cortisol testing can indicate several different things.
+The results of cortisol testing can point to several conditions.
 Your healthcare provider will explain your results and what they mean.

 Advertisement